-Ssshhh, it’s a secret, but we have several favorite locations within a 60-mile radius of Anchorage that offer wonderful views of the night sky, and great land features such as reflective lakes, forests and mountain peaks.
-The location[s] we visit are based on conditions at the time, and we may travel to 2-3 locations during the evening.
+Ssshhh, it’s a secret, but we have several favorite spots within a 70-mile radius of Anchorage that offer wonderful views of the night sky, and great land features such as reflective lakes, forests, coastal waterways, and mountain peaks.
+After pickup at your Anchorage area accommodations, the locations we visit for this northern lights photo tour are based on conditions at the time.
+We may travel to 1-3 locations during the evening.

 - Camera with manual settings